Kamadeva: Iconography and depictions

 Kamadeva is vividly described in the Puranic texts as a radiant and enchanting deity, often regarded as the pinnacle of male beauty.
 According to the Shiva Purana, he possesses a golden complexion, a broad and muscular chest likened to a doorframe, and well-rounded limbs, including plump thighs and calves.
-His waist is slender, and his entire body is suffused with the intoxicating fragrance reminiscent of an elephant in rut.
+His waist is slender with deep navel, and his entire body is suffused with the intoxicating fragrance reminiscent of an elephant in rut.
 His features are refined and sensuous—his nose straight and delicate, his eyes shaped like lotus petals and tinged red along with his hands, face, legs, and fingers.
 His eyebrows are thick and expressive, and his moon-like face is framed by soft blue-black waves of hair.
 His teeth are flawless, and his neck is shaped like a conch.
 His breath carries a natural fragrance, and his gaze is highly seductive.
 Kamadeva wears a blue garment and rides a makara, a mythical aquatic creature.
 He is armed with a sugarcane bow, stringed with a thread of buzzing bees, and five arrows tipped with flowers, each one capable of inducing a specific mood or emotion linked to desire.
-These arrows are traditionally made from the ashoka blossom, mango flower, jasmine, blue lotus, and white lotus, and are essential components of his iconography.
+He holds arrows which are traditionally made from the ashoka blossom, mango flower, jasmine, blue lotus, and white lotus, and are essential components of his iconography.
 His presence is always associated with śṛṅgāra rasa, the aesthetic mood of romantic and erotic love.